smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 On systems supporting RPC v7.1 or higher the titles on the menu will be displayed as provided even if there are duplicate titles.
 ![Menu with duplicate titles RPC 7.1+](assets/Menu_duplicate_titles_7_1.png)

-On Systems supporting RPC v7.0 or lower the titles on the menu will have a number appended to them when there are duplicate titles.
+On systems supporting RPC v7.0 or lower, the titles on the menu will have a number appended to them when there are duplicate titles.
 ![Menu with duplicate titles](assets/Menu_duplicate_titles.png) !@